-E. Requirements of the IPA selected to perform the [agreed-upon procedures] AUP:
+$[\mathbf{E}]$ \mathbf{F} .
+Requirements of the IPA selected to perform the AUP:

 - (1) The IPA shall provide the local public body with a dated engagement letter during the planning stages of the engagement, describing the services to be provided.
-See Subsection F of Section 2.2.2.10 NMAC for applicable restrictions on the engagement letter. - (2) The IPA may not subcontract any portion of the services to be performed under the contract with the local public body except for the activation of a contingency subcontractor form in the event the IPA is unable to complete the engagement. - (3) The IPA shall hold an entrance conference and an exit conference with the local public body unless the IPA has submitted a written request to the OSA for an exemption from this requirement and has obtained written approval of the exemption from the OSA.
+See Subsection F of [Section] 2.2.2.10 NMAC for applicable restrictions on the engagement letter. - (2) The IPA may not subcontract any portion of the services to be performed under the contract with the local public body except for the activation of a contingency subcontractor form in the event the IPA is unable to complete the engagement. - (3) The IPA shall hold an entrance conference and an exit conference with the local public body unless the IPA has submitted a written request to the OSA for an exemption from this requirement and has obtained written approval of the exemption from the OSA.
 Unless the cost of the AUP is five thousand dollars (\$5,000) (excluding GRT) or less, the exit conference shall be held in person; a telephone or webcam exit conference shall not meet this requirement.
 The OSA has the authority to notify the agency or IPA that the state auditor shall be informed of the date of the entrance conference, any progress meetings and the exit conference.
-If such notification is received, the IPA and agency shall invite the state auditor or his designee to attend all such conferences no later than 72 hours before the proposed conference or meeting. - described at Subsection B of Section 2.2.2.9 NMAC.
+If such notification is received, the IPA and agency shall invite the state auditor or his designee to attend all such conferences no later than 72 hours before the proposed conference or meeting. - (4) The IPA shall submit the report to the OSA for review in accordance with the procedures described at Subsection B of [Section] 2.2.2.9 NMAC.
 Before submitting the report to OSA for review, the IPA shall review the report using the AUP report review guide available on the OSA's website at www.saonm.org.
 The report shall be submitted to the OSA for review with the completed AUP report review guide.
 Once the audit report is officially released to the agency by the state auditor (by a release letter) and the required waiting period of five calendar days has passed, unless waived by the agency in writing, the audit report shall be presented by the IPA, to a quorum of the governing authority of the agency at a meeting held in accordance with the Open Meetings Act, if applicable.
 This requirement only applies to agencies with a governing authority, such as a board of directors, board of county commissioners, or city council, which is subject to the Open Meetings Act.
 The IPA shall ensure that the required communications to those charged with governance are made in accordance with AU-C 260.12 to 260.14.